A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Thankfully, the weather was warm enough for us to sleep outside in hammocks, although we made sure they were slung undercover (it was wet season) and that we were well wrapped up to avoid mosquito bites.

-Costa Rica is packed full of cloud forests, rainforests, beaches, volcanoes, natural hot springs and waterfalls, with white-water rafting, ziplines, and many other adventurous activities all making this stop on the around-the-world itinerary a very special one.
+Costa Rica is packed full of cloud forests, rainforests, beaches, volcanoes, natural hot springs, and waterfalls.
+White-water rafting, ziplines, snorkelling and other adventurous activities make this stop on our gap year itinerary special.

 This ancient volcanic crater in Costa Rica is now a tranquil lake.
 Make sure you don't miss Costa Rica off your Around The World Itinerary.